What is Revel?

 - Rare cards start with five (5) editions.

-- Common cards start with 10 editions.
+- Common cards start with ten (10) editions.

-- When more users lock sets of your cards, the number of rare and common editions increases when you create new packs (this does not affect the number of editions created in previous packs).
+- As more users lock sets of your cards, the number of rare and common editions increases when you create new packs (this does not affect the number of editions created in previous packs).

-How are the number of editions determined?
+How are the number of card editions determined?